 You’ve had some health problems.

 A medical exam isn’t required, but insurers are still looking at your health.
 Your healthcare data can indicate whether you’ve had any past or current medical problems.
-If you have a serious health condition, you may get a much higher rate than anticipated or not be approved for coverage at all.
+If you have a serious health condition, you may get a much higher rate than anticipated or not be approved to buy life insurance online at all.
 In that case, a licensed life insurance agent or broker can help you find an insurance company or other life insurance product.